Artificial Intelligence

-I recently discovered an amazing way to organize my ancestor Matthew J Dickson’s family census data using ChatGPT 4.
-The process was quick, easy, and the results were impressive!
+I recently discovered a fantastic way to organize my ancestor Matthew J Dickson’s family census data using ChatGPT 4.
+The process was quick and easy, and the results were impressive!

 Step-by-Step Guide: Turning Census Data into a Spreadsheet